-There was a recruitment process for three new members of the Board of Trustees who joined in September 2019.
-Two new staff Governors also joined at this time.
-We now have a full Board of Trustees with a wide range of experience, skills and qualifications.
-We have undertaken a review of the structure and membership of the Board subcommittees to ensure they remain relevant and appropriate, and the outcome of this review will be implemented during the current year.
+There was a recruitment process for new members of the Board of Trustees in 2019/20 and we now have a full Board of Trustees with a wide range of experience, skills and qualifications.
+We have undertaken a review of the structure and membership of the Board subcommittees to ensure they remain relevant and appropriate.
 There is internal and external training for all Board members, and all are required to complete a skills audit and declaration of interests.
 Board members regularly attend school visits and submit reports following their visit.
-The Headmaster's Report.
-Chairman's Report and reports from the Subcommittees are standing agenda items at all Board meetings.
-The Board is confident that it has been provided with the skills and information required to carry out its responsibilities over the course of the year.